ssokolow/rar-test-files/README.md

 for the "WinRAR Physical Delivery on CD" option as extra proof of purchase.
 When that arrives, I'll take a confirmation photo and add it to this repository.

-Aside from that, cleverbridge (the fulfillment company involved) doesn't give me much uniquely identifiable stuff I could share.
-I obviously can't share the key and I don't know whether sharing my order reference number would open me up to the risk of someone else impersonating me.
+Aside from that, cleverbridge (the fulfillment company involved) doesn't give any uniquely identifiable stuff I could share.
+I obviously can't share the key and, according to a letter Clint Basinger of Lazy Game Reviews [received](https://www.youtube.com/watch?v=FoclTVcjkXE) when he bought a WinRAR license, I shouldn't share the order reference number either.

 ## Why are there so many different files?